-Standard Mobile Home Window Sizes (with Photos)
+Standard Mobile Home Window Sizes (with Drawings)

 Mobile homes usually come at are three standard sizes – 30 inches by 60 inches, 36 inches by 60 inches, and 36 inches by 54 inches.